TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Navigation/CIRCE_Autonomous_Navigation_Subsystem_Design.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;as repeaters, switches, or fiber optic solutions are required.
 For this project it is
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;intended to stick with the initial 100 yards.

+● CirceBot shall report error codes via self diagnosis.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified that error codes shall be reported using a
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;self diagnosis system.

-● It shall receive Next Position waypoints and navigate to the next waypoint.
+● CirceBot shall receive Next Position waypoints and navigate to the next waypoint.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified that navigation shall be conducted using a
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;waypoint-to-waypoint system.

 ● CirceBot shall transmit real-time data, including current position, current velocity, heading, and error codes if any occur.
-The minimum speeds that this data should be relayed is 10 Hz.
-This will utilize sensors and circuiting.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified the required data to be transmitted and
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;displayed for the current operation.

+● CirceBot shall transmit data at a minimum speed of 10 Hz.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ The customer, DEVCOM, has specified the data should be transmitted at a speed<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;no lower than 10 Hz.

 ● CirceBot shall use minor obstacle avoidance to avoid collisions.
 This will allow the robot to go around obstacles and avoid any collisions that could possibly damage the system.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;○ ANSI/RIA R15.08: This standard establishes safety requirements for autonomous